Coca-Cola Brand And Dividend Soak Up Syrupy Capital Gains

 Comments are strongly encouraged and always welcomed.
 Please read the important accompanying disclosures.

-Main Street Value Investor is a trademark, and Main Street Value Investor Model Portfolio (MSVI) and Main Street 20 Watchlist are servicemarks of David J. Waldron.
+Main Street Value Investor is a trademark, and Main Street Value Investor Model Portfolio (MSVI) and Main Street 20 Watchlist are service marks of David J. Waldron.

 Coca-Cola logo, brands, and proprietary content are trademarks or copyrighted material of The Coca-Cola Company.